 You may be well aware the Department of Education, the Catholic Education Commission of Victoria, has indicated to their schools that they can implement Mathematics from 2024 with full implementation in 2025.

-Most importantly, irrespective when your school or your sector choose to implement the Mathematics Curriculum Version 2.0, the VCAA will be here to support you with resources, professional learning and advice on the Mathematics curriculum.
+Most importantly, irrespective when your school or your sector chooses to implement the Mathematics Curriculum Version 2.0, the VCAA will be here to support you with resources, professional learning and advice on the Mathematics curriculum.

 Now, I'll hand over to Michael MacNeill, the maths expert.